Post three of three, in section For Teachers

 About This Guide

-Sometimes this process can be destructive, but when held well it can lead to growth and development.
-A more diffuse sense-making process has the potential to heal deep trauma or open someone to deeper beauty, truth and presence in life.
+Letting go of strict logic can be destructive, but when held well, it can lead to growth and development.
+A more diffuse sense-making process has the potential to heal deep trauma or open someone to deeper beauty, truth, and presence in life.

 I am currently writing a book about the imaginal realm that will describe the benefits of being in touch with this aspect of experience and include the practicalities of how to do this safely.